Suzuki Cultus: Facelift version (1986)

 The model was refreshed and upgraded in June 1986.
-The leaf springs of the rear end were replaced by coil springs, the front end (forward of the steel body) was remodelled with a more forward swept grill and headlights, the dashboard was remodelled, and the windscreen was now caulked in place (rather than being held with a molded seal as in the earlier model).
+The leaf springs of the rear end were replaced by coil springs, the front end (forward of the steel body) was remodelled with a more forward swept grille and headlights, the dashboard was remodelled, and the windscreen was now caulked in place (rather than being held with a molded seal as in the earlier model).
 The 1.0- and 1.3-liter were slightly detuned while the turbo model gained fuel injection and now produces 82 PS (JIS net), while the more powerful twin cam GTi model also arrived.
 The facelift model entered Indonesian production by early 1987 as the Forsa GL, and now featured some external trim pieces from the sporting GTi.
 A more luxurious GLX model was also added later.